Alert Source Discuss

 Abstract

-This EIP introduces a new Simple Serialize (SSZ) type to represent StableContainer[N] values.
+This EIP introduces two new Simple Serialize (SSZ) types to enable forward-compatible containers.

-A StableContainer[N] is an SSZ Container with stable serialization and merkleization even when individual fields become optional or new fields are introduced in the future.
+A StableContainer[N] extends an SSZ Container with stable merkleization and forward-compatible serialization even when individual fields are deprecated or new fields are introduced in the future.

 Motivation

-Stable containers are currently not representable in SSZ.
+Stable containers and profiles are currently not representable in SSZ.
 Adding support provides these benefits:

 1. Stable signatures: Signing roots derived from a StableContainer[N] never change.
 In the context of Ethereum, this is useful for transaction signatures that are expected to remain valid even when future updates introduce additional transaction fields.
 Likewise, the overall transaction root remains stable and can be used as a perpetual transaction ID.

 3. Optional fields: Current SSZ formats do not support optional fields, prompting designs to use zero values instead.
-With StableContainer[N], the SSZ serialization is compact; inactive fields do not consume space.
+With StableContainer[N] and Profile[B], the SSZ serialization is compact; inactive fields do not consume space.

 Specification